On-Page SEO Introduction

 UX & SEO

-While thought of as two completely separate disciplines, user experience and search engine optimization share the most important commonality of all, focusing the design of a given site to best serve the user.
+While often thought of as two completely separate disciplines, user experience, and search engine optimization share the most important commonality of all, focusing on the design of a given site to best serve the user.
 SEO is often misunderstood as being about gearing your site towards search engines, and while that is certainly true that conception elides the underlying fact that search engines have evolved to understand and mimic how human users find and interact with content; you can then understand how designing your site to have the best possible user experience will often also result in improved SEO performance.

 Conducting proper keyword research and having a clear understanding of how your audience searches for something versus how you present your content and/or products will allow you to bridge that gap.
 Keep in mind that while you may be a subject matter expert in your business your intended audience often isn’t; it’s important to meet the audience where they are, and use the terms they’re comfortable with even when they diverge from the “official” terminology you’re accustomed to using in your business.
 This can also help drive clicks and traffic to your site, as when a user is scanning a search engine results page the decision to click on one link over ten others can come down to which one uses familiar and engaging language.

-You can check out section 3 for more detailed information on best practices for producing high quality metadata, but it’s important to note that it plays a role in UX.
+You can check out section 3 for more detailed information on best practices for producing high-quality metadata, but it’s important to note that it plays a role in UX.
 Your title tag should include the primary keyword for whatever your page content is most relevant to and should be engaging.
-Your URL structure is also very important, as having simple, easy to understand URLs serves both the user and search engines well.
+Your URL structure is also very important, as having simple, easy-to-understand URLs serves both the user and search engines well.
 Meta descriptions provide an opportunity to include relevant keywords and engage your audience to boost CTR.
 Header tags (the H1 tag in particular since it’s most often at the top of the page) are referenced by users when they land on your page to confirm it indeed has what they were looking for, so write them with that in mind.
-Navigational elements also serve that purpose, so be sure they are clear, thorough in including everything that can be found on your site and follow a logical hierarchical flow.
+Navigational elements also serve that purpose, so be sure they are clear, thorough in including everything that can be found on your site, and follow a logical hierarchical flow.

 Speed is also a key component to providing an optimal user experience as well as key to your SEO efforts.
 Users expect that when they navigate to a page that all of its content and interactive elements are available quickly, and on the SEO end the importance of page speed as a ranking factor has only continued to rise with recent algorithm updates.
-Providing images in next-gen formats such as JPEG 2000, JPEG XR and WebP will allow you to maintain high page speed without sacrificing high image quality.
+Providing images in next-gen formats such as JPEG 2000, JPEG XR, and WebP will allow you to maintain high page speed without sacrificing high image quality.

 How to avoid thin and/or duplicate content